TheCakeIsNaOH/choco-remixer/README.md

     ### Long term

   - Async/Parallelize file searching, copying, packing, possibly downloading
-  - generalize more functionality and make available as functions.
-  - Turn into proper module
   - Ability to bump version of nupkg (fix version)
   - Add option to trust names of nupkg's in searching, allows for quicker search
   - Git integration for personal-packages.xml
   - Multiple personal-packages.xml files (for now it probably is best to add an alias to your profile for each xml)
+  - Add capability to directly specify from xml

+    ### Continuous

+  - Better verbose/debug and other information output
+  - Better error checking and handling
+  - generalize more functionality and make available as functions.